PrairieLearn/PrairieLearn/docs/elements.md

 * `'EDC'` (Every Decision Counts): in this method, the checkbox answers are considered as a list of true/false answers.
 If `n` is the total number of answers, each answer is assigned `1/n` points.
 The total score is the summation of the points for every correct answer selected and every incorrect answer left unselected.

 * `'PC'` (Percent Correct): in this method, 1 point is added for each correct answer that is marked as correct and 1 point is subtracted for each incorrect answer that is marked as correct.
 The final score is the resulting summation of points divided by the total number of correct answers.
 The minimum final score is set to zero.

+#### Using the `detailed-help-text` attribute

+The `detailed-help-text` attribute can be used with `min-correct` and/or `max-correct` to help students select the correct options.
+If `min-select` is not specified, then setting `detailed-help-text="true"` ensures that the number of selected options in a valid submission is at least the value of `min-correct`.
+Similarly, if `max-select` is not specified, then setting `detailed-help-text="true"` ensures that the number of selected options in a valid submission is at most the value of `max-correct`.
+For example, if a checkbox question does not specify `min-select` or `max-select`, and specifies `min-correct="2"`, `max-correct="4"`, and `detailed-help-text="true"`, then all valid submissions must select between 2 and 4 options.
+Thus, we help students by preventing them from selecting, say, five options.
+Indeed, if five options are selected, then at least one selected option is incorrect since there are at most four correct options.

+Note that explicitly specifying `min-select` overrides the minimum number of options that must be selected, and similarly, explicitly specifying `max-select` overrides the maximum number of options that can be selected.

+#### Restricting the number of options that can be selected

+The `min-select` and `max-select` attributes determine the minimum and maximum number of options that can be selected in a valid submission.
+The value of `min-select` is computed using the following steps:

+1. If the `min-select` attribute is explicitly set, then we use the specified value of `min-select`.
+2. If `min-select` is not specified, but `min-correct` is specified along with `detailed-help-text="true"`, then we use the specified value of `min-correct`.
+3. If steps 1 and 2 do not apply, then we use a default value of 1.

+To compute `max-select`, we use a similar algorithm (note the different default value in step 3):

+1. If the `max-select` attribute is explicitly set, then we use the specified value of `max-select`.
+2. If `max-select` is not specified, but `max-correct` is specified along with `detailed-help-text="true"`, then we use the specified value of `min-correct`.
+3. If steps 1 and 2 do not apply, then `max-select` defaults to the number of displayed checkbox options (i.e. students can select all displayed options by default).

 #### Example implementations